Overview of South Dakota Taxes

 The tax rate on a home in South Dakota is equal to the total of all the rates for tax districts in which that home lies, including school districts, municipalities and counties.

 South Dakota’s tax rates are expressed as mills, which are equal to one-tenth of a percent.
 In other words, one mill is equal to $1 of taxes for every $1,000 in home value.
-The effective rate is the taxes paid as a percentage of home value.
+However, because tax rates may vary widely from one area to the next, it is also useful to consider property taxes in terms of effective property tax rate.
+This rate provides an easy way to compare property taxes by looking at what homeowners pay in tax as a percentage of their home value.
 The table below shows average effective rates for every county in South Dakota.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Eastern South Dakota’s Minnehaha County has a population of just over 173,000, making it the largest county in the state.
+Minnehaha County is the largest county in South Dakota, with a population of just over 182,000.
 It also contains the state’s largest city, Sioux Falls.
-The county’s average effective tax rate is 1.22%, somewhat higher than the South Dakota average.
+The county’s average effective tax rate is 1.43%, somewhat higher than the South Dakota average.

 Mill rates in the county vary depending on where you live.
-The Minnehaha County general mill rate has historically been about 2.5 mills, while the Sioux Falls rate is about 4.5 mills.
-School district rates are the largest single source of taxes.
-The Sioux Falls School District rate is around 8.4 mills for owner-occupied residences, and 13.1 for all other types of property.
+The Minnehaha County general mill rate is about 3.5 mills for 2018.
+Municipalities levy taxes at a rate of 3.3 to 6.8 mills.
+The rate in Sioux Falls is about 4.6 mills.
+School district rates are the largest single source of taxes in the county.
+The Sioux Falls School District rate is around 8.3 mills for owner-occupied residences, and 12.5 for all other types of property.

 Penning County stretches from the Wyoming border west to Badlands National Park.
-It contains Rapid City, the second largest city in North Dakota.
-The county’s average effective property tax rate is 1.45%, 18th highest in the state.
-In Rapid City, the total mill rate on owner-occupied residences is around 19 mills.
+It contains Rapid City, the second largest city in South Dakota.
+The county’s average effective property tax rate is 1.45%, 14th highest in the state.
+In Rapid City, the total mill rate on owner-occupied residences is around 20 mills.
 That includes the county general rate, the Rapid City municipal rate and the Rapid City School District Rate.
+Overall, the average tax rate for owner-occupied homes in the county is about 15 mills.

 This eastern South Dakota county has among the highest property taxes in the state.
-The median annual property taxes paid by homeowners in Lincoln County is $2,695, the highest amount in the state.
-That is almost $900 more than the state median and $600 more than the national median.
-The county’s average effective property tax rate is 1.46%.
+The median annual property taxes paid by homeowners in Lincoln County is $2,764, the highest amount in the state.
+That is about $820 more than the state median and $570 more than the national median.
+A big reason for the high tax payments is that Lincoln County has the second highest median home value in the state.
+The county’s average effective property tax rate is 1.39%.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck